 - Discounts at participating Avis and Budget car rental locations

-Although the TD Aeroplan Visa Infinite comes packed with benefits, it doesn’t make my list of the best travel credit cards since the signup bonus is “only” 20,000 Aeroplan points.
-Don’t get me wrong, 20,000 Aeroplan points are still incredibly valuable, I just don’t like how it’s a multi-step process to get the full bonus.
-15,000 Aeroplan Miles are awarded after your first purchase and then you get another 5,000 Miles if you add an authorized user.
-Adding another user is $50 per year and the added bonus of up to 20,000 Miles on 2X the Aeroplan Miles earned for three months, up to 15,000 miles total.
-That works out to be 30,000 Aeroplan Miles as a sign up bonus which is why this card is still one of the best Aeroplan credit cards in Canada.
+Although the TD Aeroplan Visa Infinite comes packed with benefits, it doesn’t make my list of the best travel credit cards since the signup bonus is “only” 15,000 Aeroplan points.
+Don’t get me wrong, 15,000 Aeroplan points are still incredibly valuable, I just don’t like how it’s a multi-step process to get the full bonus.
+15,000 Aeroplan Miles are awarded after your first purchase and then you’ll earn 5X the miles up to $1,000 in spending for three months, up to 15,000 miles total.
+That works out to be 30,000 Aeroplan Miles as a sign up bonus which is why this card is one of the best Aeroplan credit cards in Canada.

 The earn rate of 1.5 Aeroplan miles per $1 spent on grocery, gas and drugstore purchases is not bad, but people who make frequent purchases on aircanada.com will love this card since you’ll also earn 1.5 Aeroplan points per $1 spent.